content-left-bg.png

 Monitoring: Schools regularly and collaboratively monitor the implementation and impacts of long- and short-term plans and the school budget to ensure enacted plans and budgets continue to meet the needs of the students and the school.

-Reviewing: The department, through the Education Improvement Branch (EIB), provides information about school actions and processes at particular points in time to inform future planning, encourage ongoing learning and facilitate communication with, and between, stakeholders.
+Reviewing: The department, through School and Region Reviews (SRR) branch, provides information about school actions and processes at particular points in time to inform future planning, encourage ongoing learning and facilitate communication with, and between, stakeholders.

 Reporting: Schools provide access to an Annual Report and produce and share other reports associated with grants and targeted funds, promoting public trust and confidence in school operations.